goshencollege/gc-communicator/STYLE_GUIDE.md

 ### 3. Multiple Namespaces

-Multiple namespaces MUST use the curly brace syntax.
+Multiple namespaces SHOULD NOT be used in a single file.
+If multiple namespaces are required they MUST use the curly brace syntax.

 #### &#10006; Incorrect